alieliacik/MovieDB-API--Styled-Components-Master/README.md

 &nbsp;

-<strong> I realy like SVG's as background image.
-Here is another example with mask-size and mask image properties.
-This approach same es things colorful with background-color.
+<strong>  I really like SVG's as a background image.
+Here is another example of mask-size and mask image properties.
+This approach same as the painting background of the element.
 I have @supporst future here.
-If a browser doesn't support mask-size or mask-image property as a solution they can show the SVG as a backgorund-image otherwise mask-image and mask-size works. </strong>
+If a browser doesn't support mask-size or mask-image features as a solution, they can show the SVG as a background-image otherwise mask-image and mask-size works. </strong>

 &nbsp;